3D Printing vs CNC Machining: Which Is Better for Prototypes?

 Stereolithography (SLA) 3D printing UK offers the sharpest details and smoothest surface finish of all 3D technologies.
 Using a UV laser to cure liquid resin, SLA captures features as fine as 25 microns, ideal for architectural models requiring crisp edges and thin walls.
 This resin printer workflow allows rapid prototyping of curved façades, intricate lattice structures and free-form shapes, all directly from STL files.

-Once printed, models benefit from hand finishing techniques such as sanding, spray painting and assembly of multiple parts.
-Skilled model makers apply model finishing techniques to smooth seams, add textures and enhance realism Traditional tools like scalpels, rulers and airbrushes bring a bespoke quality that machines alone cannot replicate
+Once printed, models benefit from hand finishing techniques such as sanding, spray painting, and assembly of multiple parts.
+Skilled model makers apply model finishing techniques to smooth seams, add textures, and enhance realism.
+Traditional tools like scalpels, rulers, and airbrushes bring a bespoke quality that machines alone cannot replicate

 Fixie 3D integrates 3D printing and traditional model making into a seamless service, tailored for London-based architects and designers.